He found the path to North Fort. Jonathan could not describe it as a road. That would be overly generous, no matter how maps recorded it.

-“Commandant Greysun!”
-Another voice intervened.
-The herald stood on the porch, buttoning his royal jacket.
-“This man has a pass from the king.
+“Commandant Greysun!” another voice roared.
+The herald stood on the porch, straightening his royal tabard.
+“This knight has a pass from the king.
 You may not interfere with his duty.
 Do so, and I’ll see you arrested for treason.”

 The crowd grew and grew.

 “Whereas, the Fruitfulness of my people and their Happiness is of my utmost concern…”

 Jonathan smiled as more plain-clothed commoners filled the road.
 He knew well what the proclamation said.